-While you may not think of it as an inflation beater since it is primarily determined by the amount you pay into the system, the good thing about Social Security is it comes with an automatic cost-of-living adjustment (COLA).
-For 2017 the COLA was 0.3%; however, it went up to 2.8% in early 2018.
+While you may not think of Social Security as an inflation beater, since it is primarily determined by the amount you pay into the system, it does come with an automatic cost-of-living adjustment (COLA).
+For 2017, the COLA was 0.3%; however, it went up to 2.8% in early 2018.

 Poor health issues do lead some people to take early benefits.
 However, if you are able, holding off just a few more years from age 62 to 66.4 (that’s 66 and four months) can offer almost $700 raise—$678 actually.
 That’s a pretty high price for taking benefits early if you don’t have to, especially when you factor in the COLA on those numbers.
 For example, the benefits of those earning $100,000 a year are $1706 at age 62.
 However, waiting until 66 gives them $2384 when they turn 66.
 That means claiming your benefits early comes at a steep price—a loss of 30% in costs if you wait until the full retirement age!

 If you’ve been following the other strategies (allocation, managing spending, investing against inflation and pulling from investments), then it is possible for you actually to delay your benefits even beyond that.
 They say patience is a virtue and that proves to be true in this case.
 If you wait until age 70 to start your benefits, you’ll get a generous bonus from Social Security to the tune of 8% per year.
 That’s a nice increase!